-- eDART (Dispatcher Applications and Reporting Tool) is used by transmission and generation owners to exchange operational and planning data with the PJM control center.
+- eDART (Dispatcher Applications and Reporting Tool) - exchange operational and planning data with the PJM control center

 - The Generator Availability Data System (eGads) supports the submission and processing of generator outage and performance data as required by PJM and North American Electric Reliability Corporation (NERC) reporting standards.

-- The Gas Pipeline application monitors critical notifications about the gas pipelines that supply natural gas to generators contributing their capacity to PJM.
-Upon detection of a critical notification the system will display the critical notifications to users accessing the system.
+- Gas Pipeline - view critical notifications about the gas pipelines that supply natural gas to generators contributing their capacity to PJM